Gastronationalism: Protected Geographical Status

 In Europe, mandatory origin labeling is "one of the most prickly topics" in European Union (EU) policy discussions.
 In December 2019 France, Greece, Italy, Portugal and Spain asked the EU to strengthen food origin labeling; Politico called the request a "bombshell", as it weakens the idea of a single market.
 The Protected Geographical Status as of 2016 had been applied to over a thousand food items.
+Fino calls such protections "a powerful tool in the hands of member countries to feed nationalism".

 Examples

-Azerbaijan's National Culinary Centre, a non-governmental organization (NGO) publishes information discussing Azerbaijan’s national cuisine and accusing Armenian cuisine of imitating Azerbaijan.
-The NGO's CEO said, "“Since 1989, the issue of Armenian pretentions towards Azerbaijan’s culinary traditions has been discussed at the highest level, by specialists and academics, many times.
+Azerbaijan's National Culinary Centre, a non-governmental organization (NGO) publishes information discussing Azerbaijan's national cuisine and accusing Armenian cuisine of imitating Azerbaijan.
+The NGO's CEO said, "Since 1989, the issue of Armenian pretentions towards Azerbaijan's culinary traditions has been discussed at the highest level, by specialists and academics, many times.
 Every pan-Turkish, Islamic dish, including those from Azerbaijan, is claimed as Armenian – they are trying to prove that an Armenian culinary tradition exists."
 Armenia's Society for the Preservation and Development of Armenian Culinary Traditions, an academic body, has discussed the Armenian culinary tradition.

 During the hummus wars, multiple corporations and business groups became involved as part of their marketing campaigns.

 Notable examples

+Arepas

+Colombia and Venezuela have a "heated and longstanding rivalry" over the origins of the arepa.
+The dish is a staple of both cuisines.
+Venezuelan president Nicolás Maduro "has tried to use arepas as a nationalist rallying point, if not a political tool, claiming the food is from his country alone", according to the New York Times.
+According to food anthropologist Ocarina Castillo of the Central University of Venezuela, the dish is likely thousands of years old and originated in the region now occupied by the two countries before colonizers of the area drew borders.